MSFT-Cantro/project-ledger-docs/deployment/releases/v1.6.0/MARKETING_ANNOUNCEMENT.md

 ### Facebook/Instagram
 \`\`\`
-í´¨ Big update for contractors!
+ğŸ”¨ Big update for contractors!

 ProjectLedger v1.6.0 is here with features you've been asking for: